shapely/shapely/README.rst

     $ conda install shapely --channel conda-forge

-See the `installation documentation <https://shapely.readthedocs.io/en/latest/installation.html>`__ for more details (installing from source, using a custom GEOS install, development version, etc).
+See the `installation documentation <https://shapely.readthedocs.io/en/latest/installation.html>`__ for more details and advanced installation instructions.

 Integration
 ===========